Discrete Autoregressive Switching Processes with Cumulative Shrinkage Priors for Graphical Modeling of Time Series Data: Simulation Studies

 \subsection{Results}

 Our approach consistently estimated the correct number of states $\hat{M}$ = 5 as the mode of the posterior distribution and the number of active DAR probabilities as $\hat{P} = 2$ with high posterior probability, on all simulated replicates.
 For a single replicate, in Figure \ref{fig:partial_corr_simul} (bottom row) we show the estimates of the state-specific partial correlation matrices, conditioned upon the modal number of states and modal number of DAR parameters.
 Our approach successfully retrieves the distinct patterns of the true graphs.
-Figure \ref{fig:data_and_predictive} (bottom panel) displays a time-varying probability plot, namely the local decoding of the hidden state at time $t$, $p (\gamma_t = j \,| \,\bm{y}, \cdot)$, $j = 1, \dots, \hat{M}$, as described in Section \ref{sec:inference}; these plots are constructed by plotting the local probabilities (which add to 1) cumulatively for each $t$, where each state is associated with a different color.
+Figure \ref{fig:data_and_predictive} (bottom panel) displays a time-varying probability plot, namely the local decoding of the hidden state at time $t$, $p (\gamma_t = j \,| \,\bm{y}, \cdot)$, $j = 1, \dots, \hat{M}$, as described in Section \ref{sec:inference}; these plots are constructed by plotting the local probabilities (which add to 1) cumulatively for each $t$.
 The proposed approach appears to correctly retrieve the true latent state sequence.
 Additionally, Figure \ref{fig:histograms_DAR} displays the posterior histograms of autoregressive and innovation probabilities, with dotted vertical lines denoting the true generating values.
 Our proposed method appears to provide a good match between true and estimated values for the DAR parameters.
+In the Supplementary Material (Section C.1), we further analyze state-specific mean and variance values across different dimensions, revealing distinct patterns in both location and dispersion across states.
+These findings provide additional support for the model's ability to capture meaningful heterogeneity in the underlying data distribution.